HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 MEMORANDUM

-Aspen Planning and Zoning commission
+TO: Aspen Planning and Zoning Commission

-Vickery Code Amendment - Historic Lot Split
+RE: Vickery Code Amendment - Historic Lot Split

-July 18, 1995
+DATE: July 18, 1995

 Staff did not receive requested information on this code amendment

-prior to the date needed to review it ,for the P&Z packet.
+prior to the date needed to review it for the P&Z packet.
 Since

 8th.